Ready, set, travel: The holiday rush to the airports and highways is underway

 Canceled flights surged last year, as airlines were caught short-staffed when travel rebounded from the pandemic more quickly than expected.
 Since then, U.S. airlines have hired thousands of pilots, flight attendants and other workers, and the cancellation rate has come down.

-After struggling with cancellations and other disruptions last year, European travel has also been smoother this year and more people are expected travel over Christmas and New Year’s, said Mike Arnot, spokesman for Cirium, an aviation analytics company.
-Still, about 3% of flights within Europe have been canceled in so far in December, and nearly 30% have been delayed, according to Cirium.

-Cirium projected that the number of seats flown within Europe will rise 10% between Dec.
-22 and Jan.
-2 compared to the similar period in 2023.

-High winds from a storm named Pia disrupted travel Thursday in the Netherlands, Denmark and northern areas of the U.K.
+High winds from a storm named Pia disrupted flights, trains and road travel in the Netherlands, Denmark, Germany and northern areas of the U.K.

-In the U.K., train service was suspended or slowed, and ferries stopped running to islands off Scotland’s west coast.
-British Airways grounded two dozen flights, British broadcaster Sky News reported.
-A spokesperson for the airline did not provide further details but apologized to customers for having to “make some adjustments” to its schedule.

-Adding to difficulties, workers at the undersea tunnel between Britain and France held a surprise strike on Thursday, disrupting train trips for thousands of travelers getting away ahead of Christmas.
+Adding to frustrations, workers at the undersea tunnel between Britain and France held a surprise strike for several hours Thursday that ended when Eurotunnel reached an agreement with union representatives.

-Eurostar, which operates passenger train services from London to continental Europe, said it “had to cancel most services scheduled to run” on Thursday.
-Eurotunnel Le Shuttle, which runs vehicle-carrying trains on the same link underneath the English Channel, tweeted that service has been suspended.
+Eurostar, which operates passenger train services from London to continental Europe, said services will not resume until Friday.
+The company said it would run six extra trains between Paris and London into the weekend.
+Eurotunnel Le Shuttle, which runs vehicle-carrying trains on the same link underneath the English Channel, began resuming services Thursday night.

-Globally, air travel has still not fully recovered from the COVID-19 pandemic.
-About 8.6 billion people are projected to travel through the world’s airports in 2023, according to Airports Council International, a Montreal-based trade group for airports.
-That’s about 94% of the passenger volume in 2019, before the pandemic hit.
+Ross Haynes, 31, told the Press Association news agency he was travelling to visit family members in Manchester when his train was canceled.

+“I was on the train, headphones in, podcast on and ready to go.
+Suddenly, everything was canceled and we were turfed off,” Haynes said.

 The U.S. Federal Aviation Administration says it is creating more air-traffic routes, especially along the East Coast, to help keep planes moving over the holidays.

 Over the past year, airlines have blamed many of their delays on a shortage of FAA air traffic controllers that slows down traffic.
-The agency, which pressured airlines to reduce flights in the New York City area this summer and fall because of FAA understaffing, says it has been hiring and now has 10,700 certified controllers.
+The agency says it has been hiring and now has 10,700 certified controllers.

 AAA is forecasting that 115 million people will go 50 miles or more from home between Saturday and New Year’s Day.
 That is a 2% increase over the auto club’s forecast last year, although it would fall short of the record set in 2019.